top of page

 Does California require an operating agreement?

 Until about 2014, California law explicitly required LLCs to have an operating agreement.
 See former Corp.
 Code section 17050 ("...the members shall have entered into an operating agreement.").
-However, there does not appear to be such a requirement anymore.
-See Cal.
+However, there is no current mandatory equivalent.
+(See Cal.
 Corp.
-Code sections 17701.01 to 17713.13.
+Code sections 17701.01 to 17713.13).

 Section 17701.02(s) defines "operating agreement" as "the agreement...whether oral, in a record, implied, or in any combination thereof..."
 It then states that the operating agreement may include simply the agreement between members to form an LLC, and it clarifies that the operating agreement is not unenforceable just because there is only one member.

 The California Secretary of State website states explicitly that an operating agreement is required.
 See "Starting a Business – Entity Types" ("an operating agreement among the members as to the affairs of the LLC and the conduct of its business is required").
-They don't cite to a code section or case law.
+This aligns with the statutory requirement (or presumption), though the law allows flexibility in form.

 Does Texas require a company agreement?